wublabdubdub/PDU-PostgresqlDataUnloader/README.md

 ## Project Introduction
 Consider these scenarios in a PostgreSQL database:
-1. The database integrity is completely corrupted and cannot be opened.
+**1. The database integrity is completely corrupted and cannot be opened.
-2. Data is accidentally deleted.
+2. Data is accidentally deleted/updated.
 3. Data files are accidentally deleted.
+4. Tables are accidentally dropped without any backups.**

+- Some of these scenarios might still have a chance cause we have tools like: *pg_filedump, pg_dirtyread, pg_resetlogs, pg_waldump*; the other scenario like drop table without backup is seen as no hope.
-There might be many solutions: pg_filedump, pg_dirtyread, pg_resetlogs, pg_waldump.
-However, each of these tools has its own unique usage methods, which undoubtedly **increases the learning curve for users** and also **adds trial-and-error costs during data recovery** without guaranteeing effectiveness for the above three scenarios.
+- However, each of the tools above has its own unique usage methods, which undoubtedly **increases the learning curve for users** and also **adds trial-and-error costs during data recovery** without guaranteeing effectiveness for the above scenarios.

 Data rescue in extreme scenarios is a crucial part of any database's ecosystem.
 In such scenarios,
 - Oracle can use odu/dul to directly mine data from data files or ASM disks.
-- PostgreSQL also has the pg_filedump tool in its ecosystem, which can mine single tables **provided the table structure is known**.
+- PostgreSQL also has the pg_filedump tool in its ecosystem, which can **mine single table provided the table structure is known**.
 However, for cases of complete database corruption, **how to effectively obtain the entire database's data dictionary and achieve orderly and convenient data export** is a **significant challenge** facing the PG ecosystem.

 This project, **PDU (PostgreSQL Data Unloader)**, is a tool that integrates data file mining and recovery of accidentally deleted/updated data.
 Its characteristics are **low learning cost and high recovery efficiency**.

-The PDU tool's file structure is simple, consisting of only two parts: the ***pdu executable file and the PGDATA.ini configuration file***.
+The PDU tool's file structure is simple, consisting of only two parts: the ***pdu executable file and the pdu.ini configuration file***.
 The overall design philosophy is to lower the learning cost for users.

 ## Core Features
-**PostgreSQL Data Unloader (PDU)** is a disaster recovery tool for PostgreSQL versions 10-17, with main features:
+**PostgreSQL Data Unloader (PDU)** is a disaster recovery tool for PostgreSQL versions 10-18, with main features:
-1. Recover original data from DELETE/UPDATE operations in archived WALs.
+1. Recover original data from **DELETE/UPDATE operations** in archived WALs.
-2. Extract data directly from data files when the database cannot be started.
+2. **Extract data directly from data files** when the database cannot be started.
+3. the ONLY evealed feasible method to **restore dropped table without backups**.
-3. Support recovery at the level of single tables/entire databases/custom data files.
+4. Support recovery at the level of single tables/entire databases/custom data files.
-4. Data recovery via fragment scanning for dropped table/truncated table operations.
+5. Data recovery via fragment scanning for dropped table/truncated table operations.

 ## Data Types Supported by PDU